 - Combination birth control contains estrogen and progesterone.
 While progesterone blocks ovulation, estrogen blocks something called “breakthrough bleeding,” which is when a person experiences vaginal bleeding in between periods while taking oral contraceptives (Berg, 2015).
 Progesterone-only options are available because some people cannot take estrogen, such as women who are nursing, as estrogen can increase the risk of blood clots just after you have a baby, and estrogen can reduce milk production.

 Hormonal contraceptives like COCs are available in numerous doses and forms (CDC, 2020):

 - Pills that are taken at the same time each day to ensure consistent effect with no more than 24 hours between doses.

 - The patch, which is a sticker you wear on your skin either on your abdomen, buttocks, upper arm, or upper back.
-You wear it for 21 days and then remove it and leave it off for seven days.
+You wear it for 21 days (sometimes wearing a new one every 7 days) and then remove it and leave it off for seven days.
 Then you put on a new one.

 - A vaginal ring, which is inserted into the vagina, usually for 21 days at a time, and removed for seven days.